wexond/rpc/packages/rpc-node/README.md

 # @wexond/rpc-node

-Type-safe communication between message ports (Worker - Parent).
+Type-safe communication between message ports from Node.js worker_threads module.

 > NOTE: Although this package was made mainly for TypeScript, it can be used in JavaScript as well, but it makes no sense then.